-A father reconnects with his daughter in the most unusual of ways.
+A father reconnects with his dead daughter in the most unusual of ways as he listens to the beating heart of the boy who inherited it from her.

 Murmurs was a great project to work on and a great example in how early involvement and collaborations between different departments can strongly enhance the impact and quality of a film.